How to Increase Website Page Load Speed

 2. Compress your images

-Images are vital part of a website content.
+Images are a vital part of a website content.
 They allow to showcase your products, services, and much more.
 Image optimization increases page load speed and provides positive user experience.

 If you don’t compress the images before uploading, you might run into trouble with page speed.
 There are special services that decrease the file size while still keeping it high quality.
 The best example of such a tool is reSmush.it.